Analysis | As GOP scurries from Trump’s Putin praise, Trump Jr. offers a novel explanation

 Yes, there are the polls showing Republicans going from being pretty okay with Putin after he tried to help Trump win the 2016 election (37 percent had a favorable view of him then) to agreeing with Democrats that Putin is a pariah.
 But even that might undersell things.

-The same poll described above — from the Economic and YouGov — has in recent days dug a little deeper on views of Putin.
-The most striking numbers: Trump voters say by a 77 percent to 10 percent margin that Putin has engaged in war crimes in Ukraine.
-They also say 75-15 that he represents a “very serious threat” to the United States.
+The same poll described above — from the Economist and YouGov — has in recent days dug a little deeper on views of Putin.
+The most striking numbers: Trump voters say by 77 percent to 10 percent that Putin has committed war crimes in Ukraine.
+They also say, 75-15, that he is a “very serious threat” to the United States.

 Both epitomize how much distaste there is across partisan lines for the guy who Trump suggested repeatedly wasn’t worth getting too bothered about — and with such statements inextricably conveyed legitimacy.